morungos/morungos.github.io/_posts/2024-07-05-how-to-test-your-kitten.md

 Some may laugh at the idea that we can test a kitten using discourse analysis.
-Although I'd counter that while, yes, kittens don't talk, they are pretty good communicators -- especially around feeding time.
+Although I'd counter that while, yes, kittens don't talk, they are pretty good communicators -- especially at feeding time.
 They use body language extensively -- tails and ears are very expressive.
-We know what cats think, surprisingly well.[^Wittgenstein] Re learn to recognize their different vocalizations, the angles of their ears.
-We can understand their environment.
+We know what our cats think surprisingly well, or at least we think we do[^Wittgenstein].
+We learn to recognize their different vocalizations, the angles of their ears.
+We share their environment, and much of their biology, so we readily project our experiences onto them.

 [^Wittgenstein]: Wittgenstein famously said, "If a lion could talk, we could not
     understand him".
 The problem is, even if my kitten doesn't talk, I still do